ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-Custom-Panel/RViz-Custom-Panel.rst

    {
      // Create a label and a button, displayed vertically (the V in VBox means vertical) const auto layout = new QVBoxLayout(this);
-     label_ = new QLabel("[no data]");
+     // Create a button and a label for the button label_ = new QLabel("[no data]");
      button_ = new QPushButton("GO!");
      // Add the button to the GUI layout